elewites/Correlation-CO2-Emissions-per-Capita-and-Human-Development/README.md

 ## The Data

-This repository contains 6 data files.
+This repository contains 6 data files in content folder.
 1. `co2_vs_ihdi_data_compiled_final.xlsx` has all the compiled data, data subsets, codebook, sources and raw data.
 2. `all_countries.csv` contains data for all countries
 3. `very_high_ihdi.csv` contains data for countries with Very High IHDI